Ruth Shafer: Society of Women Engineers

 Shafer held a number of roles with the Society of Women Engineers (SWE).
+She compiled a handbook of advice on interviews with the New York Section’s employment committee which included "Have your answers for ... "outrageous questions" handy.
+Retain your composure, and answer calmly; avoiding both offence and defense; but be definite".
+The handbook gave some examples of such outrageous questions, that "being a woman and an engineer [you] will get ..." including “Don’t you find that men resent you in your work?”; “How can you reconcile engineering with ‘Women’s Work’?”; “Do you think you, as a woman, could direct men in a supervisory capacity?” and "I always though engineering was a man's field, can you keep up with them?".

+She was part of the SWE network in the 1950s and 1960s, working alongside colleagues such as Beatrice Hicks to challenge predjudicial statements by companies which did not want to hire women engineers and that made excuses about danger when there was instead "an unwillingness to build women’s restrooms than dangerous working conditions".
+She also ensured that knowledge about companies which did hire women engineers was widely shared.

 She raised the money to establish the headquarters Fund of the Society of Women Engineers which allowed their headquarters in New York to open.
 She was the New York Section Chairman, national Nominating Chairman, Development Chairman, NY Section Representative on the national Board and Executive Council, Treasurer and Chairman of the Employment Committee.
-She was instrumental in the organising of the First International Conference of Women Engineers and Scientists as well as the conference's Operations Chairman.
-Shafer was also a member of the British-based Women's Engineering Society, making regular donations to the charity in the 1960s and hosting members in New York when they visited.

 She was known for running the auctions at the end of each SWE national conference when she would auction off objects left in the "Lost and Found" as well as joke objects which were donated by members and bid on for ridiculous amounts of money by attendees.
-She brought the tradition to the International conferences.
 She was known as the Auctioneer and signed herself as RI$.
 The funds raised at the first conference were donated to ensure the holding of the second.
+In 1961 she wore a space traveller costume as part of a SWE fancy dress fundraiser at the National Convention (Conference) in Boston, Massachusetts.

+In 1964, she was instrumental in the organising of the First International Conference of Women Engineers and Scientists as well as the conference's Operations Chairman.
+She brought the fundraising auction tradition to the International conferences.

+Shafer was also a member of the British-based Women's Engineering Society, making regular donations to the charity in the 1960s and hosting members in New York when they visited.

 On 18 August 1971, she was the first recipient of the SWE's Certificate of Recognition.
 Shafer was a member of the American Society of Mechanical Engineers and the Women's Engineering Society, the American Society of Heating, Refrigerating and Air Conditioning Engineers.